yayuyokitano/livefetcher/README.md

 # livefetcher

-**I started developing this when I was quite new to Go, and being a hobby/study project, I made a lot of crazy tech stack choices, you know, for fun.
+**I started developing this when I was quite new to Go, and being a hobby/study project, I made a lot of crazy tech stack/architecture choices, you know, for fun.
 Sorrynotsorry.**

 This project is probably basically abandoned.
 There are some hoops to run it.
 If you get stuck, feel free to open an issue and ask, and I might be able to help.